bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 Speaker 0: 00:50:43

-And then what is the Hyperborea project or website or community?
+And then what is the Hyperboria project or website or community?
 What is that?

 Speaker 1: 00:50:50

-Well, Hyperborea was a, I mean I say was, technically it still exists, but really it was about research on the CJDNS project and that in building the researching the technology of CJDNS that was going on between 2012 and 2014, 15 or so.
+Well, Hyperboria was a, I mean I say was, technically it still exists, but really it was about research on the CJDNS project and that in building the researching the technology of CJDNS that was going on between 2012 and 2014, 15 or so.
-For the most part, Hyperborea is not really active anymore.
+For the most part, Hyperboria is not really active anymore.
 A lot of the people who wanted to do websites that were kind of in their own little network have moved over to the Yggdrasil project and so research continues with Yggdrasil which by the way are great friends of the packet project.
-But the hyperborea as it were is not really a thing anymore and we're moving cjdns from the research phase to the industrialization phase through the packet project.
+But the Hyperboria as it were is not really a thing anymore and we're moving CJDNS from the research phase to the industrialization phase through the Packet project.

 ## Why use the Rust programming language? / Productivity in Rust.

 Speaker 0: 00:51:50

-Okay thank you.
+Thank you.
 I have one more question.
 I always have more questions.
 You know, here sometimes, even where we discuss what is the best programming language.
-It's probably useless, a useless discussion.
+It's probably a useless discussion.
 But now, if I understand this correctly, you are, let's say, writing more new versions in Rust.
 Is that correct?

 Speaker 1: 00:52:20

-Yeah, yeah.
+Yeah.
 I mean, why?
-Because I previously used C and I find it just unconscionable at this point to continue developing C or C++ because there are bugs and those bugs are going to harm people and it's just like you you you memory corruption it's never done and like the person the very people who say oh I'll never have memory corruption bugs I'm too good I'm a good programmer that's only for idiots those are the ones who create the real problems Those are the ones who create the real problems.
+Because I previously used C and I find it just unconscionable at this point to continue developing C or C++ because there are bugs and those bugs are going to harm people and it's just like memory corruption it's never done and like the person the very people who say oh I'll never have memory corruption bugs I'm too good I'm a good programmer that's only for idiots those are the ones who create the real problems.
+Those are the ones who create the real problems.
 Those are the ones who create problems that in the end, lots of people get harmed by that.
 So I mean, I get it.
 You know, you've got a legacy project.